• Skip to primary navigation

 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Skin allergies are the most common type of allergies in dogs, and when they’re not caused by something external like flea bites, they’re often caused by a food sensitivity.
-Hence, if your dog comes down with a case of skin allergies, it helps to rethink the type of food you’re feeding to your dog.
+Hence, if your dog comes down with a case of skin allergies, I recommend rethinking the type of food you’re including in your dog’s diet.

-Poor diet is bound to cause a wide range of problems, including food allergies.
+Poor diet is bound to cause a wide range of problems, including dog food allergies.
+This is why I am strict with what my dogs eat.
 You may want to consider trying raw dog food recipes for skin allergies for a time, as it has been reported by many dog owners to have been effective at clearing out their dog’s food allergies.
+Let me discuss this further below.

 Why Do Dogs Develop Food-Related Skin Allergies?

 When thinking of homemade dog food recipes for dogs with skin allergies, it’s important to consider what induces allergic reactions in the first place.
-These are the things you need to avoid when making your recipes.
+These are the things you need to avoid when making your own dog food.
 In most dog food delivery services that offer both raw and fresh pet food, allergies are taken into account when customizing a meal for pets.

-The most common allergens in food that affect dogs are the different proteins [1] you can find in ordinary dog food ingredients.
+The most common dog food allergies are caused by different proteins [1] you can find in ordinary dog food ingredients.
 Wheat and dairy are the usual culprits, but they can also be allergic to soy, eggs, and even meat like chicken and beef.
+My dog is allergic to chicken so I avoid when I customize his fresh dog food subscription or when I cook at home.

 Although by all accounts your recipe scheme of ground beef, ground chicken, and ground turkey mixed with assorted fruits and veggies may add up to a balanced diet, by some anomaly your dog could still end up allergic to one of the wholesome ingredients you used.